gregoryfabry/checkerboard/README.md

 ![cards example](/examples/demo.gif?raw=true)

 Checkerboard is a library that lets you easily create shared state among clients with zero server-side logic.
 It has two components: a server back-end written with node.js, and a client library for the browser.
+Its goal is simplicity: the cards demo is less than a hundred lines of JavaScript.

 ## Theory